 6.10 Unchecked Array Copying [XYW]

-With the exception of unsafe programming (see 4 Concepts), this vulnerability is not applicable to Ada as Ada allows arrays to be copied by simple assignment (":=").
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada allows arrays to be copied by simple assignment (":=").
 The rules of the language ensure that no overflow can happen; instead, the exception Constraint_Error is raised if the target of the assignment is not able to contain the value assigned to it.
 Since array copy is provided by the language, Ada does not provide unsafe functions to copy structures by address and length.

-6.11 Pointer Casting and Pointer Type Changes [HFC]
+6.11 Pointer Type Conversions [HFC]

 6.11.1 Applicability to language